-The ERS scales use the word diversity to refer to the differences between groups of people regarding race, religion, culture, gender, age, or ability.
+The ERS scales use the word diversity to refer to the differences between groups of people.
 When school-age programs give children the opportunity to learn about diversity through the materials and activities provided in the classroom, children understand more about the people and world around them.